 We did well enough musically over the years to open for Guy Clark, Cross Canadian Ragweed, Reckless Kelly and the Railbenders – and to play places like the Aggie Theater, the Rialto Theater, the Soiled Dove…

 In 2004 Bohemian Nights and the CHUN People’s Fair came calling, and I joined those programs as talent advisor and mainstage emcee.
 The Colorado Sound got its start at KRFC (Fort Collins) in 2006.
 Today the show is on the air statewide.
 I also produced the Dacono Centennial Celebration that year.
 The event turned into the annual Carbon Valley Music & Spirits Festival, held on the first weekend in August every year.

 Oct 25, 2009, Miss Pattie and I finally got married on the stage at Oskar Blues in Lyons.
-Four months later I began doing sound at Oskar Blues Longmont (Homemade Liquids and Solids).
-Miss Pattie passed away on Feb 2, 2016.
+I worked for Oskar Blues until she passed away on Feb 2, 2016.
 I “retired” from doing sound a month later.
 We kept the band going as long as we could.
 Last show was OCT 26, 2019.